Voltage-gated calcium channel: Changes in expression during development

 Early in development, there is a high amount of expression of T-type calcium channels.
 During maturation of the nervous system, the expression of N or L-type currents becomes more prominent.
 As a result, mature neurons express more calcium channels that will only be activated when the cell is significantly depolarized.
 The different expression levels of low-voltage activated (LVA) and high-voltage activated (HVA) channels can also play an important role in neuronal differentiation.
 In developing Xenopus spinal neurons LVA calcium channels carry a spontaneous calcium transient that may be necessary for the neuron to adopt a GABAergic phenotype as well as process outgrowth.

 Clinical significance

 Voltage-gated calcium channels antibodies are associated with Lambert-Eaton myasthenic syndrome and have also been implicated in paraneoplastic cerebellar degeneration.

-Voltage-gated calcium channels are also associated with malignant hyperthermia and Timothy syndrome.
+Voltage-gated calcium channels are also associated with malignant hyperthermia, CACNA1C-related disorders and Timothy syndrome.

-Mutations of the CACNA1C gene, with a single-nucleotide polymorphism in the third intron of the Cav1.2 gene, are associated with a variant of long QT syndrome called Timothy's syndrome and also with Brugada syndrome.
+Mutations of the CACNA1C gene, with a single-nucleotide polymorphism in the third intron of the Cav1.2 gene, are associated with a variant of long QT syndrome called Timothy's syndrome and also with CACNA1C-related disorders.
+A growing number of rare variants in the CACNA1C gene have been implicated as the cause of syndromic presentations.
 Large-scale genetic analyses have shown the possibility that CACNA1C is associated with bipolar disorder and subsequently also with schizophrenia.
 Also, a CACNA1C risk allele has been associated to a disruption in brain connectivity in patients with bipolar disorder, while not or only to a minor degree, in their unaffected relatives or healthy controls.